MichaelViuff/DNP/12 Exam Preparation/README.md

-# Assignment
+# Exam Preparation

-## Work on Assignment

-Today you will work on your assignment
+Today we will look at how to prepare for the exam